david0u0/supplement/README.md

 ## Why `supplements`

 - **Shell-agnostic**
-- **Powerful** - Some features are not widely supported in every shell, and `supplement` comes to rescue
+- **Powerful** - Some features are not widely supported in every shell, and `supplements` comes to rescue
-- **Stop modifying generated files** - Instead, **extend** it with Rust's trait system
+- **Stop modifying generated files** - Instead, *extend* it with Rust's trait system
 - **It's Rust** 🦀

 ## Getting started
+1. Have a `clap` definition
+2. Generate the `supplements` definition (preferably in `buuld.rs`)
+3. Compile the binary
+4. Put a simple shell script in place to tell the shell how to use your binary

-Say you have this awesome clap definition.
-Let's use supplements to make it even more awsome.
+Let's break it down step by step.
+Say you have this awesome clap definition, and want to use supplements to make it even more awsome.

 ```rs
 use clap::{CommandFactory, Parser, ValueEnum};